vivek-vashistha/uniqus/questionset/step1.md

 Based on attached files, can you fillup the following ASC 606 form, replace the placeholders (identified as curly braces {} )with actual answers.

-# Step 1

-## Step 1: Identifying contract with the customer
+# Step 1: Identifying contract with the customer

 ## A. contract exists if